 Press

 ‘It’s rare to encounter so purely candid and redolent a portrait of a life...
-The novel inspires something closer to exaltation...To Rest Our Minds and Bodies is a fraught chamber piece of emotional intensity: an age-old story – of the highs and lows of first love, and of a young person finding their place in the world – told in a way that feels unsettling, exciting and very fresh.’
+The novel inspires something close to exaltation...To Rest Our Minds and Bodies is a fraught chamber piece of emotional intensity: an age-old story – of the highs and lows of first love, and of a young person finding their place in the world – told in a way that feels unsettling, exciting and very fresh.’

 The Times: 'What we're reading this week'